 Watch out for public threats.
 There are several ways a cyber threat can infiltrate your system, even with the precautions mentioned above.
 Be wary of potential phishing emails, and avoid using public WiFi—hackers can get into your system far more easily if you share the same network.
 Use a VPN or a personal hotspot instead.

 Check your home office for safety hazards.

 Your home often represents a place of comfort and security, which means that potential safety hazards can often be overlooked.
-With the increased use of electrical equipment, such as laptops, tablets, and phones, it’s even more important to identify potential risks and follow best practices to minimize the safety hazards.
-To protect yourself against any such electrical danger, heed these recommendations from the Electrical Safety Foundation International:
+With increased use of electrical equipment, such as laptops, tablets and phones, it’s even more important to identify potential risks and follow best practices to minimize safety hazards.
+To protect yourself against any such electrical danger, heed these recommendations from Electrical Safety Foundation International:

 - Don’t overload outlets.

-- Unplug appliances that aren’t in use to save energy and mitigate the risk of fire.
+- Unplug any electronics or appliances that aren’t currently in use to save energy and mitigate the risk of fire.